awsdert/da/README.md

-various distro developers will realise the importance of such an API and begin helping out and the knock on affect will be the final nail in M$'s self made casket as gaming companies begin to take advantage of this API to do their 3D acceleration stuff (e.g Sony's FFXV).
+various distro developers will realise the importance of such an API and begin helping out and the knock on affect will be the final nail in M$'s self made casket as gaming companies begin to take advantage of this API to do their 3D acceleration stuff (e.g SE's FFXV).